VassilisGitHub/MScThesis/README.md

 This repository contains 4 different scripts:

-Main.py: contains functions to be used in the other scripts
+data_pre.py: contains functions to be used in the other scripts

+RF.ipynb: contains the script for tree based models

+Logit_Probit.ipynb: contains the script for probit and logit models